Skip to Content

 The Downtown Loop is a free shuttle bus that makes stops at points of interest in downtown Las Vegas like the Mob Museum, Circa, The Arts District, Brewery Row, Fremont Street Experience, Pawn Plaza (Pawn Stars Pawn Shop), the Las Vegas Premium Outlets, and more.

-Notably, the shuttle also connects downtown to STRAT at the north end of the Strip.
+Notably, the shuttle also connects downtown to STRAT on the Strip.

 Renting a Car